|

 Nigeria.

-uses both hanging and shooting and on Saturday, July 22nd, 1995, executed 43
+law allows both hanging and shooting and on Saturday, July 22nd, 1995, it executed

 The prisoners, some of whom had been on death row for as long as 16 years, were